 Speaking of the draw cycle, the poundage is adjustable from 60-to-70 pounds.
 The draw cycle is easier at 60 pounds, of course, compared to 70 pounds.
 In my experience, once you shoot a bow over the course of a few different days, the draw cycle becomes second nature and you forget about it.
 Overall, the ES hybrid cams are pretty smooth and deliver great speed for the price: The Insurgent HC gets up to 330 fps, but most hunters with hunting arrows won’t be able to replicate the top end speed (which is typical for most everyone and every other bow).

 Cabela’s Insurgent HC RTH Compound Bow: Setup & Accuracy

 I’m only a proficient archer, focusing on elk hunting at relatively short distances.
 With my level of skill and repetitions, I was easily confident out to 40 yards.
 No worries whatsoever.
 At 50 yards, I felt good without wind.
-For anything past 50, you’d probably want a quality fall-away rest and a longer stabilizer (but those are arguments for other guys on other days).
+For anything past 50, you’d probably want to upgrade to fall-away rest (but that’s an upgrade you can make in the future).

 As for tuning, the bow came to me in great shape.
 I was able to simply rotate the d-loop a couple times to get my arrow level from the nocking point through the included Whisker Biscuit rest and level with the riser.
 To do this most easily on your own, you hold an arrow against the riser underneath a nocked arrow.
 If the two arrows are parallel, you’re good to go.